EGO-Tech/starbase-ships/pebbler/README.md

 The ship has the following features:

 - Standard Cruise and Turtle functions
-- Eight T2 generators with two T2 fuel chambers and two spare rods on racks
+- Eight T2 generators with two T2 fuel chambers and six spare rods on racks
 - Radiators that provide more than adequate cooling
 - Eight small propellant tanks with 8,000,000 units of propellant
 - 15 batteries
 - 12 T2 box triangle thrusters providing forward thrust
 - 36 T2 manuever thrusters with plenty of space for more
 - Two tractor beams which will load asteroids into four compartments with cargo lock beams
+- Rangefinder to help judge forward distance
 - Pretty much max speed 150m/s when empty

+## Changelog

+### v1.1.0 (Current) - 26/09/2021

+- Increase width of cargo beam areas, to better support 45Mv asteroids
+- Increase force threshold of tractor beams when loading, to support 45Mv asteroids
+- Reposition tractor beams, to better support 45Mv asteroids
+- Add four additional spare fuel rods

+### v1.0.0 - 24/09/2021

+- Initial release

 ## Build Cost